TEK-Nemesis/2-Channel-OGX360-with-USB-Hub/README.md

-# OGX360e 2-Channel with USB-Hub
+# 2-Channel OGX360 with USB Hub
 External Wireless Controller mod for the Original Xbox (2 controller version with USB Hub)

 ## Intro